 In horses, choke occurs when a slug of feed material becomes caught in the esophagus.

-Horses can choke on any feed material, including grass, hay or feeds.
-You are most likely to notice your horse choking on feed because you will be in the barn during feeding time.
+Horses can choke on any feed material including grass, hay or horse feeds.
+You are most likely to notice your horse choking on a horse feed because you will be in the barn during feeding time.
 In some cases, horses will be able to clear a minor choke just by coughing, but more serious cases will require vet intervention.

 After an episode of choke, the horse will need to be closely monitored.
 The two main complications are the irritation and swelling of the esophagus and the risk of developing pneumonia due to the aspiration of feed particles into the lungs while the horse is choking.
 Your veterinarian may prescribe medications to address these potential complications.

 Slow reintroduction of feed is recommended after a choke episode, with a focus on small quantities that are easy for the horse to swallow.
-Oftentimes, feed will not be reintroduced for several days and when it is, it will be offered in a soupy mash.
+Oftentimes, horse feed will not be reintroduced for several days and will be offered in a soupy mash at first.

 An examination of the horse’s mouth after a choke incident is a good practice, even if they have had a recent float.
 There are a number of issues that can create mouth pain that lead to improper chewing.
 The condition of the horse’s mouth is best observed under sedation with use of a speculum.